What seeds can I sow in April?

 The hungry gap is that period from March to June when the summer and autumn vegetables are over, but the next season hasn’t begun yet.
 And anything that will fill that gap, I think is a really valuable crop to grow.

-As soon as it’s warm enough in your area, you can get broad beans direct sown into the ground.
+As soon as it’s warm enough in your area, you can get fava beans or broad beans direct sown into the ground.
 Direct sown just means straight into the ground rather than into compost in trays first.
 So, you can get them straight into the ground or you can start them off in modules, trays and little seed trays and pots.

 I like a variety called Aquadulce Claudia.
 It is usually quite happy to go through the autumn and winter in the ground.
 I don’t do that because of the slug issue that we have here.
 Even with the help of the ducks eating slugs and snails, we still have quite an issue with them.
 I wait until this time of year to sow my broad beans.

-You can also sow peas and mangetout outside now.
+You can also sow peas and snowpeas or mangetout outside now.
 Don’t forget to put up some sort of support network.
 Use either some netting or pea sticks for them to climb up.
 For dwarf varieties, pea sticks are fine.
 For tall varieties, you’re better off with netting.
 You can do that using string and canes, or you can buy a netting.
 I’ve grown some in the polytunnel to get a very early crop.
 And I’m also going to sow some outside this week, so they’ll come afterwards.

 Now is a good time to start sowing your leafy greens, like salad leaves.
-I’ve got red Russian kale, spinach and cultivated rocket .
+I’ve got red Russian kale, spinach and cultivated rocket or arugula .
 It’s got a really nice smooth leaf but it packs a punch.
 You can sow all of these in seed trays to transplant outside or you can also sow them direct outside.

 And don’t forget to sow your beetroot.
 You can grow that, eat the leaves and then as they mature, you can eat the root as well.